 - 1/2 tsp ajwain (carom seeds-- these are easily found in Indian grocery stores.
 They have a distinctive, sharp and spicy flavor that's great in the samosas)

-- 2 tbsp coconut oil that's solid (in summer, refrigerate for a little bit if needed)
+- 2 tbsp vegan butter or coconut oil that's solid (in summer, refrigerate for a little bit if needed)

 - 1 tsp salt

 - Cold water to knead